 See Related: Best Things to Do in Willmar, Minnesota

 6. Deep Portage Conservation Reserve and Learning Center

-The Conservation Reserve is part of the outdoor education program, part of the Deep Portage Learning Center.
-The system is accredited by the North Central Association of Colleges and Schools.
+The Conservation Reserve is part of the outdoor education program and the Deep Portage Learning Center.
+The North Central Association of Colleges and Schools accredits the system.

-You can enroll your kids in various youth camps if you have time on hand.
+You can enroll your kids in various youth camps if you have time.
 The camp activities include fishing, science, outdoor recreational activities, hunting, and handling firearms.

 There are also various tours and events you can check out on your visit.
-The Deep portage trails are open all around the year to the world; you can hike, bike, fish, ski, or visit the glacial hills, lake, and forest.
+The Deep Portage trails are open worldwide; you can hike, bike, fish, ski, or visit the glacial hills, lake, and forest.

 7. Shingobee Recreation Area